 Music Mixes with Nostalgic Flare

-Sony Walkman players are machines that play standard size cassette tapes.
-First released in the late '70s, the Walkman and other Sony cassette players were designed to be portable and to play music or books on tape.
+First released in the late 70's, the Walkman and other Sony portable cassette players played music or books on tape on the go.
 Since its invention, several versions of the Walkman player have appeared on store shelves and continue to do so, delighting fans of the format, young and old.

 What Are the Key Features of a Sony Cassette Player?

-Size and portability were key factors in the design of the Sony Walkman and other Sony cassette player models/ Some examples of usage may have included working out, running, walking, or just enjoyment when relaxing.
+Size and portability were key factors in the design of the Sony Walkman and other Sony cassette player models, and as a stocking stuffer, this may hold true for you and your friends as well.
+Some examples of usage may have included working out, running, walking, or just enjoyment when relaxing.
 Other features include:

 - Battery type: Walkman devices run on either AA or AAA batteries.
 Larger models will require C or D size batteries.